Primary Wave: 2016–present: Acquisitions

 In October 2022, Primary Wave received a significant investment from the asset management firm Brookfield.
 The firm set up a $1.7 billion fund to purchase copyrights to music, while taking a minority ownership stake in Primary Wave.
 The partnership's first purchase was the copyrights to Joey Ramone's songwriting.
 Reporting in the Wall Street Journal on the deal also revealed that Primary Wave at the time held 50,000 song copyrights and had around 80 employees.
 Several months after the Brookfield deal, Primary Wave made a large investment in the Indian music business Times Music, which the companies said would result in a joint venture of over $100 million.

 In January 2023, Primary Wave acquired the catalogue of The Doors, including the rights to all of the band's recordings, trademarks, merchandise rights, and income.

 In August 2023, it was announced Primary Wave had acquired the music publishing catalog rights for the majority of compositions written by Dennis DeYoung - founding member of the band, Styx.
 The deal included master recording rights for a majority of recordings featuring DeYoung’s performances.

 Primary Wave struck a marketing and licensing agreement with Neil Sedaka in 2024 as part of the singer's efforts to promote the 50th anniversary of his comeback albums of the 1970s.
 Sedaka commented that he would not be writing new material for Primary Wave, because he believed he was no longer the caliber of songwriter he was at his peak.

+In 2026, Variety reported that Primary Wave had acquired Britney Spears catalog and other rights.

+March 2026, Primary Wave announced that it had entered into a definitive agreement to acquire independent music publishing and technology company, Kobalt, for $7 billion, with the deal expected to close in Q3 2026.
+Kobalt typically accounts for an estimated 35% of the U.S. and UK's top albums and songs.
+Once closed, Kobalt founder, Willard Ahdritz, will step down from his chairman board role.